zm-git-dev/NGSPipeDb/mkdocs/markdowns/NGSPipe-RNA-seq.md

 Enter directory `#!shell cd species_sample_transcript_analysis_by_NGSPipeDb` for further setps.

-This will create the following structure:

-    ./
-    ├── README.md
-    ├── ngsdb
-    │   ├── blastplus
-    │   ├── db.sqlite3
-    │   ├── geneAnno
-    │   ├── geneExpAtlas
-    │   ├── home
-    │   ├── igv
-    │   ├── manage.py
-    │   └── ngsdb
-    ├── ngspipe
+You can view the __NGSPipe__ code structure with `#!shell tree ./ngspipe/ -d -L 2`

+    ./ngspipe/
-    │   ├── config
+    ├── config
-    │   ├── db_generate.Snakefile.py
-    │   ├── envs
+    ├── envs
-    │   ├── imgs
+    ├── imgs
+    ├── metadata
-    │   ├── notebooks
+    ├── notebooks
-    │   ├── reports
+    ├── reports
-    │   ├── rnaseq_analysis.Snakefile.py
-    │   ├── rules
+    ├── rules
-    │   └── scripts
+    └── scripts

-    ├── results
-    │   ├── report
-    │   ├── resultdata
-    │   └── sqlite3
-    └── testdata
+!!! note
+    Files other than `ngspipe` are not required for RNA-Seq analysis.

-### 4. Installing the NGSPipe RNA-Seq conda environments <a name="NGSPipeDbEnv"></a>
+### 5. Installing the NGSPipe RNA-Seq conda environments <a name="NGSPipeDbEnv"></a>

-We are now ready to use conda to install the [dependencies](https://github.com/xuanblo/NGSPipeDb/blob/master/ngspipe/envs/requirements_rnaseq.yaml) of which NGSPipe RNA-Seq analysis is required.

 First, you will need to create a conda environments.
 For details, see [manage envirement](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with conda.
-[Snakemake]() and [Python]() is the basic tool of ngspipedb.

 ```shell
 mamba create -c conda-forge -c bioconda --name ngspipe-rnaseq snakemake=5.30.2 python=3.8 seqkit=0.14.0
 ```

-Next, to analysis NGS data some bioinformatics tools need to be installed.
+Next, to producess and analysis the RNA-Seq sequenceding data, some bioinformatics tools need to be installed.
+Chick to [see software we used](https://github.com/xuanblo/NGSPipeDb/blob/master/ngspipe/envs/requirements_rnaseq.yaml).

 ```shell
 mamba env update -n ngspipe-rnaseq --file ngspipe/envs/requirements_rnaseq.yaml --prune